Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             Paths of the genome annotation gff files.
       --transcript_files TRANSCRIPT_FILES [TRANSCRIPT_FILES ...], -a TRANSCRIPT_FILES [TRANSCRIPT_FILES ...]
-                            If paths of the transcript gff files are provided, GO term can be retreived based on expressed CDS and all CDS.
+                            If paths of the transcript gff files are provided, GO term can be retrieved based on expressed CDS and all CDS.
       --uniprot_id UNIPROT_ID, -u UNIPROT_ID
                             Path of the UniProt ID mapping database.